 It’s actually very simple.
 God’s Word is powerful and his Spirit is at work.
 Just ask a few good questions that move people to the heart of the passage, let them discuss what it looks like in their everyday lives, and then let them talk and pray through how God is asking them to personally respond.
 If you do this, you’ll see lives changed, including your own.

-This article originally appeared here.
+This article on small group Bible study questions originally appeared here.